mesonbuild/meson-python/docs/reference/meson-compatibility.rst

    populate the package license and license files from the ones declared via the ``project()`` call in ``meson.build``.

+   Meson 1.6.0 or later is also required for support for the ``install_rpath`` argument to Meson functions declaring build rules for object files.

 .. option:: 1.9.0

    Meson 1.9.0 or later is required to support building for iOS.